jl908069/gum_sum_salience/README.md

   - Define a function parse(summary_text) that returns a list of noun phrase (NP) strings corresponding to all nominal mention strings (excluding pronouns)

 ### `align.py`
-  - Define a function align(doc_conllu, summary_text, mention_text) that aligns mentions from the summary with those in the document
+  - Define a function align(doc_mentions, summary_text, mention_text) that aligns mentions from the summary with those in the document
   - Use one of three components (LLM, string_match, coref_system) to perform the alignment

 ### `serialize.py`